 Tanganyika Wildlife Park is located at 1000 S Hawkins Ln in Goddard, KS.
 To learn more about them or make your reservation for the park, visit their webpage.

 Have something fun to do in Wichita that would be worth us coming out to write about?
 Let us know simply by e-mailing us with your information.
-We are always open to suggestions.

 Did you love the article and want to help the continuing free content at Wichita By E.B.?
 You can help keep our site going with a simple one-time or recurring donation.
 Your contribution is appreciated.